project-terraforma/Thierry-Places-Conflation/README.md

 # Running the Notebook
 Run all cells in pipeline_classifier.ipynb

-Note: The last cell (large models) may require a high-resource GPU to run.
+Note 1: The last cell (large models) may require a high-resource GPU to run.
+Note 2: Results may change depending on the GPU.
+Results were obtained using an L4 GPU on Colab.